This beautifully delicious green borsch recipe will become a new favorite in your crockpot cooking repertoire.

 - Now, let’s not forget about those hard-boiled eggs we cooked up earlier.
 We’ll slice those bad boys up and add them to our borsch for a little bit of extra protein and texture.

 - Finally, we’ll turn off the crockpot and let our borsch sit on the warming setting for a good 10 minutes.
-This will allow all of those flavors to meld together and create a beautiful, cohesive soup.

 Health benefits of Green Borsch